From Europe to the United States, ghost tales bring chills and excitement.

+Ghostly destinations are guaranteed to spook even those who don’t scare easily.
+From Europe to the United States, ghost tales bring chills and excitement.
 Two young prince’s remains were discovered in a tower.
 The boys’ ghostly figures have been seen drifting hand in hand through the halls at the Tower of London.
-Sudden unexplained temperature drops are felt while visiting Edinburgh Castle in Scotland.
-One-armed Union soldier apparitions have been observed wandering buildings throughout southern U.S. states.
+While visiting Edinburgh Castle in Scotland, visitors have felt sudden unexplained temperature drops.
+One-armed Union soldier’s apparitions have been observed wandering buildings in the southern United States.

-Around the globe, people have caught glimpses of spectres lurking the historic homes, castles, alleys, and cemeteries in their town.
-Whether or not you believe in the supernatural, there’s nothing more intriguing than a good scary story.
+Around the globe, people have caught glimpses of spectres lurking the historic homes, castles, alleys, and cemeteries in towns.
+Whether you believe in the supernatural, there’s nothing more intriguing than a good ghost story.

 I have put together a list of some most haunted places in the world.
 They’re full of gory stories, and tales of creepy ghost hauntings.
 These places will send shivers down your spine and have your hair standing on edge.
-If you are a brave traveler, seeking to witness paranormal activity, take an adventure to these towns.
-Or, check out the ghost stories in your hometown.
+If you are a brave traveler seeking to witness paranormal activity, take an adventure to these towns.
+No matter where you live, there is a haunted historical site, so check out the ghost stories in your own hometown too.

 The Spookiest Places in Ghostly Towns

 If you’re looking for macabre tales, European cities have it in abundance.
 Throughout Europe, there are ancient historic buildings with stories of bloody wars, gruesome murders, beheadings, and spooky paranormal activity.